ojwoodford/image-align/README.md

  - Ghostscipt should be installed.
 The script automatically generates PDFs of the graphs in the paper.
  - MATLAB should be callable from the system command line, without the full path (e.g. by calling matlab or matlab.exe).
 This allows tasks to be parallelized across all available cores.

-A complete run through all experiments takes around 12 hours on a 48-core machine.
+Latest runtime: A complete run through all experiments using an 8-core Apple M1 Pro CPU and MATLAB R2025b took 12 hours.

 ### Copyright notice